A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Either way, it's an excellent source to use for market research recruiting.
 In fact, this method often sources research participants better than a panel depending on the type of qualitative study.

-Just make sure you find a firm that knows what they are doing, how to achieve the highest engagement and gets you the ROI you deserve.
+Make sure you find a firm that knows what they are doing.
+It's the best chance for achieving the highest engagement that gets you the ROI you deserve.

 For an in-depth look at how Drive Research utilizes paid social media, read [Ultimate Guide] How to Use Social Media to Find Research Participants.